360cloud/terraform-scripts/README.md

 EC2 Instance and Security Groups with multiple ingress rules . ( Allow traffic from trusted sources only )

+# Using Count Parameters for Scaling Terraform Resources:

+count-example : EC2 Instances with an Elastic Load Balancer

 # For Using TFVAR File